 Amulets shaped like Mjolnir were used in marriage rituals and other important occasions or worn for protection.
 Even today, it’s a popular motif in jewelry.
 Thanks to movies and books, Thor’s Hammer is a popular and well-known symbol.
 Here’s a look at its origins and significance.

 What Does Mjolnir Mean?

-Mjolnir is written differently in the various Scandinavian and Germanic languages:
+Mjolnir is written differently in the various Scandinavian and Germanic languages.
+Here are some variations:

+But what’s tricky about it is the pronunciation, as it’s pronounced myol-neer.
 The term is believed to come from the Proto-Germanic word meldunjaz, which means “to grind”.
-This would mean the proper translation of Mjolnir is “the grinder” or “the crusher” – an appropriate name for a god’s battle hammer.
+This would mean the proper translation of Mjolnir is “the grinder” or “the crusher”, an appropriate name for a god’s battle hammer.

 There could be another interpretation too, given that Mjolnir is not just a hammer but a “thunder weapon”.
-Both Thor and his weapon have always been identified with thunder and lightning, so it’s probably not a coincidence that in many Proto-Indo-European languages the terms for lightning and thunder seem similar and connected to Mjolnir.back to menu ↑
+Both Thor and his weapon have always been identified with thunder and lightning, so it’s probably not a coincidence that in many Proto-Indo-European languages the words for lightning and thunder seem similar and connected to Mjolnir.

-As with most other Norse symbols, the origins of the Mjolnir symbol can be traced back to the 13th and 14th centuries works of Snorri Sturluson Prose Edda and Poetic Edda.
+As with most other Norse symbols, the origins of Mjolnir symbol can be traced back to the 13th and 14th centuries work of Snorri Sturluson Prose Edda.
 These accumulations of ancient Norse myths and legends also tell the story of Mjolnir’s creation.